repoze/repoze.what-quickstart/docs/source/index.rst

 How to set it up
 ----------------

-Although :mod:`repoze.what` is meant to deal with authorization only, this module configures authentication and identification for you through :mod:`repoze.who`, so that you can get started quickly (hence the name).
+Although this is a :mod:`repoze.what` plugin and :mod:`repoze.what` is meant to deal with authorization only, this module configures authentication and identification for you through :mod:`repoze.who` as well.

 Such a setup is performed by the :func:`setup_sql_auth` function: